Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

 Q: But what about statements like `i = 1;`?
-I don’t see what is being discarded.
+I don't see what is being discarded.

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: Don’t forget that `=` is an operator in C and produces a value just like any other operator.
+A: Don't forget that `=` is an operator in C and produces a value just like any other operator.
 The assignment

 ```C
 i = 1;
 ```

 assigns 1 to `i`.
 The value of the entire expression is 1, which is discarded.
-Discarding the expression’s value is no great loss, since the reason for writing the statement in the first place was to modify `i`.
+Discarding the expression's value is no great loss, since the reason for writing the statement in the first place was to modify `i`.

 </div>
 <!-- END: div -->